 Originally from Phoenix, Arizona, I attended Pomona College in Claremont, California, graduating in 2008 with majors in politics and history, and completed my Ph.D. at Princeton University in New Jersey in 2015.
 I started teaching at Lehigh in fall 2015.

-My teaching and research interests include the Constitution and constitutional law, American political development and American political thought, federalism and state politics, parties and interest groups, 19th and early 20th century political and constitutional history, and Prohibition.
+My teaching and research interests include the Constitution and constitutional law, American political development and American political thought, federalism and state politics, executive power (both presidential and gubernatorial), parties and interest groups, 19th and early 20th century political and constitutional history, and Prohibition.
 I am currently finishing two book manuscripts, one about the states' fight against national Prohibition in the 1920s and the other on states as constitutional interpreters between Reconstruction and the New Deal.

 I am also the administrator of Lehigh's Tresolini Lecture in Law series.
 (2017 lecture)

 "Neither Nationalism nor Nullification: The Battle for the States' Rights Middle Ground During Prohibition."
 American Political Thought (accepted).

 POL 001 American Political System (Introduction to American Government)